zzy0471/spyblog/README.md

 ## Description

-this is a simple single user blog writed by python
+this is a simple single user blog written in python